How to Grow Potatoes

 It is possible to plant potatoes in August for harvesting later in the year for Christmas dinner.
 Buy seed potatoes sold as Christmas or winter potatoes and they are best grown in containers so you can bring them into a greenhouse, undercover or shelter to protect from frost.
 These potatoes do not need to be chitted before planting.

-Plant into the container in the usual way and the best time is late August /Early September.
+Plant into the container in the usual way in late August /Early September.
 Use the same type of container and compost as you would normally.
 Water in dry spells and avoid wetting the leaves, which antagonises the blight around late September/October if it is warm and wet.

 The top growth is frost sensitive, protect with a fleece or bring under glass into the greenhouse.
 These potatoes will be ready to harvest about 12 weeks after planting.